zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-snapshots/create-and-use-snapshots.md

 ---
-title: Snapshots
+title: Create and use Snapshots
 weight: 2
 ---

-# Create and use Snapshots
 This document will show you how to create snapshots of Portworx volumes and how you can clone those snapshots to use them in pods.

 {{<info>}}
 **Note:** The suggested way to manage snapshots on Kuberenetes is to use STORK.
-If you are looking to create Portworx snapshots using PVC annotations, you will find [instructions here](#).
+If you are looking to create Portworx snapshots using PVC annotations, you will find [instructions here](/portworx-install-with-kubernetes/storage-operations/create-snapshots/snaps-annotation).
 {{</info>}}

 ## Snapshot types